ragu1257/ragu1257/README.md

 # I'm Rachit, a Software Developer 👨‍💻

-Over the past 5+ years, working as an engineer,

-I have happily contributed to small startups as well as big companies.

-I like to build great UI experiences along with a strong backend.
+For the past 5+ years, I’ve been on an exciting journey as an engineer, working with both small startups and large companies.
+I’m passionate about creating amazing user interfaces that people love to use and building powerful backends that keep everything running smoothly.
+I enjoy turning ideas into reality and making technology work better for everyone.

 ## 📫 Contact
 <a href="mailto:rachit.gupta4@gmail.com" target="_blank">